Location & Contact

 Yes!
 Visitors are welcome to visit Rieth Village on their own or to join our public programs.
 Parking is available at Rieth Village for visitors looking at the buildings or on tours.
 In addition, visitors are welcome to hike or ski on Merry Lea’s eight miles of nature trails during daylight hours.
 The trails are easily accessible from trailheads at the Farmstead or the Learning Center.

 How did Rieth Village get its name?

 Rieth Village is named after Lee and Mary Jane Rieth, who cofounded Merry Lea in 1967.
 They had the vision for an environmental education program for people of all ages engaging with nature.
 They purchased all the land that makes up Merry Lea, formed a private nonprofit organization and then donated the land to Goshen College in 1980.

 How are the buildings at Rieth Village used?

-Rieth Village is an ecological field station for undergraduate students participating in environmental science, environmental education and interdisciplinary programs.
+Rieth Village is an ecological field station for undergraduate students participating in the Agroecology Summer Intensive, the Sustainability Leadership Semester or May term courses.
 Rieth Village consists of one academic building (Oshtemo) and two residential cottages (Pewamo and Washtenaw).
 The academic building is home to a classroom, laboratory, and academic offices.
-The residential cottages are home to undergraduate students during their studies at Rieth Village, and to visitors who attend an event here or come for a retreat.
+The residential cottages are home to undergraduate students during their studies at Rieth Village.
+Summer researchers, farm interns and guests attending an event here may also be in residence.